NoemiBongiorni/Applied-Statistics-for-AML/README.md

   - Supervised Analysis for protein expression: Random Forest.

 # Results
-Identification of 179 marker genes and 21 discriminant proteins to succesfully classify samples.
+Identification of 179 marker genes and 21 discriminant proteins to successfully classify samples.

 # Authors